Traditional Plant-Based Cooking

 • Add the onion and dried mixed herbs.

-Mix and sauté the onion and dried mixed herbs for 10 minutes or until soft.
+Sauté the onion and dried mixed herbs for 10 minutes or until nice and soft.
 Stir occasionally.

-• Add another tablespoon of oil and heat the oil through.
+• Add another 1 tablespoon of oil and when the oil is hot, add the oatmeal and nutritional yeast flakes, and stir well.

-• Over a medium heat toast and stir frequently for 10-15 minutes until the oatmeal is toasted, golden and crisp.
+• Over a medium heat cook and stir frequently for 10-15 minutes until the oatmeal is toasted golden and crisp.
 Be careful not to let the oatmeal sit in one spot for too long as it may brown too much.

 • Remove the pan from the heat and check the seasoning.